stommen/stommen.github.io/_pages/education.md

 title: Education
 permalink: /education/
 description: |
-  Courses taken during my engineering education.
-I hold a bachelor's degree in engineering physics and am now pursuing a master's in physics.
+  Courses taken during my university time.
+I hold a bachelor's degree in engineering physics from Chalmers and am now pursuing a Master's in physics.
+I have also completed one of two years on my way to a Bachelor of Science in Business and Economics from Gothenburg University.
 nav: true
 nav_order: 4
 display_categories: